Political Parties and Elections Bill 2007-08 to 2008-09

 Find out what happens at each stage of a Public Bill’s journey through Parliament with the Passage of a Bill guide.

-When will the Bill become law?
+When does a Bill become law?